jstolarek/hashlink-launcher/README.md

 Create a distribution directory and place the files in a following layout:

-  * place `launcher.exe` inside the directory.
-Feel free to rename it to anything that makes more sense your end users, like `game.exe`.
+  * place `launcher.exe` inside the distribution directory.
+Feel free to rename `launcher.exe` to anything that makes more sense your end users, like `game.exe`.

   * inside the distribution directory create a `bin` subdirectory that contains the following files obtained from Hashlink binaries: